 Uses

-Laser cutters are also suitable for cutting wood and cutting plastic
+Laser cutters are also suitable for cutting wood and plastic

 Safety: Read all instructions prior to use; don’t leave machine unattended while operating; ensure lid remains closed while operating; ensure machine is regularly cleaned and maintained; keep work bed free of debris and off-cuts